mastroalex/TCS/README.md

 <img src="https://github.com/mastroalex/TCS/blob/main/schemi_impianto/articles-quizzes-solar-collector2-1439195838.png" alt="system" width="500"/>

 The management is carried out by an Arduino like system that allows you to detect temperatures and force the start-ups of the pumps remotely, via app, webserver or integration with alexa.
 In addition to temperature differences and heat losses the system also considers environmental conditions and weather previsions.
+In the initial phase, boiler management is not considered but its shutdown is only forced on the basis of weather information.
+The  boiler managment is left to the solar control unit.
+This first phase involves a study of temperatures and heat losses and a data logging.
+In a second phase this control will also be added.